If you have rectal bleeding there are a number of things you can do to help manage the condition. Here is some self-help information.

 Bleeding caused by anal fissures needs to be confirmed by a doctor.
 There are some rare causes of fissures relating to other bowel problems that need to be ruled out by your doctor.
 If you have confirmed that you have simple fissures, you can ease the discomfort by:

-- very carefully wiping the anal area after going to the toilet and using soft toilet paper
+- very carefully wiping the anal area after going to the toilet and using soft, moist toilet paper or baby wipes, rather than dry toilet paper

 - having warm baths a few times a day